UnbreakableKid/react-class/lessons/2 - React/4 - Fetching Data.md

 Notice any issue?
 We are always recalling the same fetch and the user always sees the loading state, even if the data is already in the state.

+### Fetching data with the useEffect hook

+React strictly recommends against using the useEffect hook to fetch data.
+The useEffect hook is meant to be used for side effects, not for fetching data.
+The useEffect hook is called after the render phase, specifically in the commit phase.
+This means that React will render the component first and then call the useEffect hook.
+This can lead to a flash of content on the screen in the best case scenario.

 ## Tanstack Query / React Query

 Tanstack Query is a library that provides a set of hooks for fetching, caching, and updating data.
 It is a great way to fetch data in a React application.
 It provides a set of hooks that allow you to fetch data and manage the state of the data.